 When selecting ingredients for healthy Mediterranean-style cooking, fennel absolutely should be in the mix.
 It’s often passed over by home cooks in America – it looks a bit funny, may feel slightly intimidating, and what do you do with it?
 If you’ve not used it, I encourage you to give it a try.
-It’s arguably easier to work with than the mighty and popular kale and is very versatile.
+Cooking with fennel is arguably easier than the mighty and popular kale and it is very versatile.

 WHAT IS FENNEL?

 Fennel is a long-historied Mediterranean plant that belongs to the carrot family, strangely enough, although it is not a root vegetable.
 When grown in the wild, it is often thought of as a hearty, prolific weed.
 Cultivated plants can grow to 8 feet tall with long, hollow stems.
 And talk about being a multi-tasker, fennel is considered a vegetable, herb and a spice!

 Commonly used in Italian, Middle Eastern, and Indian cuisine, fennel’s universal appeal extends from countries bordering the Mediterranean Sea to many other areas around the world.
 Fennel has been popular in American restaurants for a number of years and is increasingly finding its way into home kitchens.

 This unassuming superfood is low in calories and nutrient-dense, providing high amounts of dietary fiber, potassium, vitamins A, C, B6, iron, and magnesium along with many other vitamins and minerals.
 Those nutrients support bone and heart health, help lower blood pressure and inflammation, increase immunity and the absorption of iron.
 Fennel has long been used in ancient, natural medicine and the practice continues today.

 Look for the freshest and sweetest fennel during cool weather months at farmers markets – late fall to early spring.
 It is also available at grocery stores year-round.